-Each of the CEO's direct reports is responsible for the achievement of a portfolio of specific goals related to his area of responsibility as established in consultation with the CEO.
-At the end of the year, the CEO meets personally with each of the NEOs to complete a formal review of achievements against stated objectives and to share performance feedback.
-The CEO then assesses the performance of each NEO on a holistic basis considering a variety of factors, including the subjective goals, and provides a recommended individual performance rating to the Compensation Committee which is used to determine the individual result of the personal component.
+Each of the NEOs is responsible for the achievement of a portfolio of specific goals related to his or her area of responsibility as established in consultation with the CEO.
+At the end of the year, the CEO meets with each of the NEOs to complete a formal review of achievements against stated objectives and to share performance feedback.
+The CEO then assesses the performance of each NEO on a holistic basis considering a variety of factors, including the subjective goals, and provides a recommended individual performance rating to the Compensation Committee which is used to determine the result of the individual component.
 The CEO is reviewed on a similar basis with the individual performance rating determined by the Board.

-The following summarizes the individual performance achievements for each NEO in relation to the performance objectives established at the beginning of the year.
+The following summarizes the individual performance achievements for each NEO (other than Mr. Kilgour who retired in April 2016) in relation to the performance objectives established at the beginning of the year.